Sixela33/StellarHackaton/README.md

 ## What we built

-- **Listing workflow**: KYC’d users submit requests in the app.
-The backend stores them off‑chain; an admin reviews and, if approved, creates the campaign on-chain by calling the contract.
+- **Listing workflow**: users submit requests in the app. and an admin reviews and, if approved, creates the campaign on-chain by calling the contract.
 - **Milestone escrow**: Each campaign defines milestones, each with an amount and receiver.
 Judges approve liberations; receivers withdraw only when the campaign is fully funded and the milestone is available and approved.
 - **Donor protections**: Minimum donation enforced; refunds allowed while the campaign hasn’t completed; strict math checks avoid overflows/underflows.